tekampa/website/content/home/about.md

 +++

-I am an Assistant Professor in the William Newman Department of Real Estate at the Zicklin School of Business, Baruch College, CUNY.
+I am a Lecturer in Discipline in the Economics Department at Columbia University.
 I obtained my Ph.D. in Economics at UC Berkeley.
 I previously worked in the Household and Real Estate Finance Section at the Federal Reserve Board.
 I graduated from the University of Chicago in 2010 with a B.A. with Honors in Economics.

 <!-- {{% staticref "files/WaldoOjeda_CV.pdf" %}}Download my CV{{% /staticref %}} -->